opensvc/docs.opensvc.com/source/agent.service.app.rst

 .. note::
 	SysV-style definitions can co-exist with non-conflicting app resources defined in the env file.
 In case of conflicting definitions, the env file definition takes precedence.

-Application resource definition
+Application Resource Definition
 ===============================

-Section syntax
+Section Syntax
 --------------

 Here is a complete application resource section: